 With its little rubber wheels and lights on the front that look like eyes, at first glance it would be easy to dismiss Sphero’s new RVR as just a toy.
 After all, this is the company that created the remote-control BB-8 and Lightning McQueen.
 But that would be to do the RVR a massive disservice.
-Sure, you can scoot around straight out of the box, but it really comes alive when you start tinkering.
+Sure, you can scoot around on the all-terrain treads straight out of the box, but it really comes alive when you start tinkering.
 There are loads of sensors onboard, including colour, light, IR, a magnetometer, accelerometer and gyroscope, plus the 4600mAh battery and expansion port mean it can also accommodate third-party computers such as the Raspberry Pi and the BBC’s Micro:bit.
-That opens up a whole world of extra functionality for anyone with Sphero’s Edu app and the necessary coding chops, and makes the RVR a neat little platform to develop them on.
-RVR isn’t due to be ready until October and will cost US$249, but Kickstarter backers can save US$50 by pledging to buy one now.
+RVR can talk to other Sphero robots too.
+All of which opens up a whole world of extra functionality for anyone with Sphero’s Edu app and the necessary coding chops, and makes the RVR a neat little platform to develop them on.
+It’s being primarily targeted at schools, but you can buy your own right now on Sphero’s online store or Amazon.

 Update: UK availability confirmed – Huawei bucks the trend for inward-folding handsets

 They see me rollin’

 R/C McQueen, more like